6abrielle/20220870-Research-Repository/Reflective-Journal.md

 ### On a 0-5 scale, how confident are you with the assignment?

+### What is the relationship between technology and stress?
+Why do we need to be conscious of this?
+We want to find our own way of going with the flow, even when things don't work out

 ### What is an MVP?
 How would you describe it to a group of 6 year olds?
 A minimum viable product (MVP) is a version of a product with just enough features to be usable by early customers who can then provide feedback for future development.